christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 **3. Make it a recurrent module**

 The previous module is not recurrent.
-It can still take one input at time, but without the convenient methods to train it throught time.
+It can still take one input at time, but without the convenient methods to train it through time.

 `Recurrent`, `LSTM`, `GRU`, ... are recurrent modules but `Linear` and `LogSoftMax` are not.